mathewbarlow/atmospheric-dynamics/README.md

 # atmospheric-dynamics

-code and material I use in atmospheric dynamics courses
+code and material I've made for use in atmospheric dynamics courses